0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 :::

-Once the server (our product) is deployed correctly, you can configure your clients with the following commands (makes sure to replace the placeholder values with real ones, and make sure the EC2 instances you run this commands have access to the S3 bucket where the custom script is located).
+Once the server (our product) is deployed correctly, you can configure your clients with the following commands (make sure to replace the placeholder values with real ones, and make sure the EC2 instances in which you run these commands have access to the S3 bucket where the custom script is located).

-This commands can be executed:
+These commands can be executed:

-- by hand.
+- by hand
-- by placing them in the EC2 Instance UserData.
+- by placing them in the EC2 Instance UserData
-- by executing them remotely through AWS Systems Manager.
+- by executing them remotely through AWS Systems Manager
 - etc.

 ```bash